kubernetes/website/docs/getting-started-guides/minikube.md

 ## Private Container Registries

-To access a private container registry, follow the steps on [this page](/docs/concepts/containers/images/).
+To access a private container registry, see [Using a Private Registry](https://kubernetes.io/docs/concepts/containers/images/#using-a-private-registry).

-We recommend you use `ImagePullSecrets`, but if you would like to configure access on the minikube VM you can place the `.dockercfg` in the `/home/docker` directory or the `config.json` in the `/home/docker/.docker` directory.
+Kubernetes recommends that you use `ImagePullSecrets`, but if you would like to configure access on the minikube VM you can place the `.dockercfg` in the `/home/docker` directory or the `config.json` in the `/home/docker/.docker` directory.

 ## Add-ons